How do we report your child’s progress in school to you?

 In these years your child will receive a report three times a year.
 It will indicate your child’s GCSE target, the grade we currently project them to achieve if they continue to work as they are at that point, and an effort level.

 In Year 11 your child will receive a report five times a year.
 It will indicate your child’s GCSE target, the grade we currently project them to receive if they continue to work as they are at that point, and an effort level.

 If you are the parent of a child in Year 7 you will be invited into school to meet your child tutor in the first term of Year 7 to find out how your child is settling in and the early progress they are making.
 This is an excellent opportunity for us to work together with you in helping ensure your child has the best start possible at Lawn Manor Academy.

 A Parents Evening is held every year for each year group where you will get an opportunity to meet all of your child’s teachers and to discuss the progress they are making.
 Additional Parents Evenings are regularly scheduled for parents of Year 11 students as well.
-For instance, in 2015-16 we held an evening that helped parents support their child through GCSE Maths.
+For instance, in 2017-18 we held an evening that helped parents of Year 11 pupils support their child through GCSE revision.